-3. Remove the engine oil filler cap, and then wipe the engine oil dipstick off with a clean rag.
+- 3. Remove the engine oil filler cap, and then wipe the engine oil dipstick off with a clean raq. - 4.

-- 1. Engine oil filler cap - 4.
 Insert the dipstick into the filler hole (without screwing it in), and then remove it again to check the oil level.

-The engine oil should be between the tip of the dipstick and the maximum level mark.
+TIP \\\\\ The engine oil should be between the minimum and maximum level marks.

+- 1. Engine oil filler cap

-- 1. Engine oil dipstick
+- 2. Engine oil dipstick

-- 2. Maximum level mark
+- 3. Maximum level mark

-- 3. Tip of the engine oil dipstick
+- 4. Minimum level mark

-- 5. If the engine oil is not between the tip of the dipstick and the maximum level mark, add sufficient oil of the recommended type to raise it to the correct level.
+- If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.
 NOTICE: Be sure the engine oil is at the correct level, otherwise engine damage may result.
 [ECB00851]

 - 6. Insert the dipstick into the oil filler hole, and then tighten the engine oil filler cap.

-To change the engine oil (with or without oil filter cartridge replacement)
+To change the engine oil (with or without oil filter element cleaning)

-1. Place the ATV on a level surface.

-- 2. Start the engine, warm it up for several minutes, and then turn it off. - 3.
+- 1. Place the ATV on a level surface. - 2.
+Start the engine, warm it up for several minutes, and then turn it off. - 3.
 Place an oil pan under the engine to collect the used oil. - 4.
-Remove the engine oil filler cap, and then remove the engine oil drain bolt and the gasket to drain the oil from the crankcase.
+Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.
+NOTICE: When removing the engine oil drain bolt, the compression spring, oil strainer and O-ring will fall out.
+Take care not to lose these parts.